Dimensionality reduction for homological stability and global structure preservation: Main methods

 \subsection{Force--directed layout}

-After the initial embedding, DiRe--JAX applies an iterative force--directed layout in order to correlate the local structure of the embedding $Y$ with the local structure of the high--dimensional dataset $X$.
-The forces of attraction and repulsion are given by simple distributions modeled after the $t$--distributions of UMAP and tSNE.
+After the initial embedding, DiRe applies an iterative force--directed layout in order to correlate the local structure of the embedding $Y$ with the local structure of the high--dimensional dataset $X$.
+Its coefficients use a heavy--tailed low--dimensional kernel related to the kernels used by UMAP and tSNE; the kernel family itself is not claimed as novel.

 Namely, a simple density function

 is fit to \texttt{min\_dist} $=\delta$ and \texttt{spread} $=\sigma$ parameters, so that

 within $\|x\| < \delta$, and then decays exponentially as